Eddy R. Smith, Esq.

 Since 1998, EDDY R. SMITH has worked with individuals and families to explore their goals and to match strategies and resources to their needs.
 He identifies planning issues and opportunities, works to enhance family dynamics, and helps navigate life, business, and financial transitions.

-Eddy is a Fellow of The American College of Trust and Estate Counsel, serving on the Fiduciary Litigation Committee and Charitable Planning and Exempt Organizations Committee, and a Certified Exit Planning Advisor to business owners.
-He previously served as Chair of the TBA Estate Planning and Probate Section and President of the Knoxville Estate Planning Council.
+Eddy is a Fellow of The American College of Trust and Estate Counsel, serving on the Fiduciary Litigation Committee, Fiduciary Administration Task Force, and Charitable Planning and Exempt Organizations Committee, and previously served as Chair of the TBA Estate Planning and Probate Section and President of the Knoxville Estate Planning Council.

 Eddy was admitted to the Tennessee Bar in 1998.
 Eddy is also a member of the Knoxville Bar Association (KBA) and Tennessee Bar Association (TBA).